quantcert/quantcert.github.io/contextualityDegree/README.md

 There are multiple filters you can use to visualize the contextual graphs:

+ALL
+- All lines will pass through this filter.

 NOTHING
-- This filter always returns false, meaning no lines will pass through this filter.
-It effectively filters out all lines.

-ALL
-- This filter always returns true, meaning all lines will pass through this filter.
+- No lines will pass through this filter.

 POINT DEGREE